-- 2.6.3.1.2.
-Sodomy-Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - 2.6.3.1.3.
-Sexual Assault With An Object-To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - 2.6.3.1.4.
-Fondling-The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - 2.6.3.2.
-Sex Offenses, Non-forcible-(Except Prostitution Offenses) Unlawful, non-forcible sexual intercourse. - 2.6.3.2.1.
-Incest-Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law - 2.6.3.2.2.
-Statutory Rape-Non-Forcible sexual intercourse with a person who is under the statutory age of consent - 2.6.4.
-Dating violence, as defined in 34 U.S.C. § 12291(a), which means violence committed by a person- - 2.6.4.1. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.6.4.2. where the existence of such a relationship shall be determined based on a consideration of the following factors: - 2.6.4.2.1.
-The length of the relationship.
+- Rape-(Except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - Sodomy-Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - Sexual Assault With An Object-To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - Fondling-The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

+Sex Offenses, Non-forcible-(Except Prostitution Offenses) Unlawful, non-forcible sexual intercourse.

+- Incest-Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law - Statutory Rape-Non-Forcible sexual intercourse with a person who is under the statutory age of consent

+Dating violence meaning violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the length and type of relationship and the frequency of interaction between the persons involved in the relationship;